trycourier/courier-samples/README.md

 1. Open the Run and Debug panel (⌘⇧D / Ctrl+Shift+D)
 2. Select the sample you want to run from the dropdown
 3. Click the play button ▶️ or press F5
-4. Follow any prompts to enter your Courier API key and other required values
+4. Follow any prompts to enter your Courier API credentials

-Available launch configurations include:
-- **React: Inbox** - Full-page inbox component
-- **React: Toast** - Toast notifications component
-- **React: Popup Menu** - Inbox popup menu component
-- **Curl: Generate JWT** - Generate a JWT token for authentication
-- **Curl: Send Template to Email** - Send a template notification to an email
-- **Curl: Send Template to User ID** - Send a template notification to a user ID

 ### Demo